naninovel/docs/docs/api/index.md

 #### Example
 ```
-; Fades-in a music track with the name `Sanctuary` and plays it in a loop
+; Fades-in a music track with the name `Sanctuary` over default fade duration and plays it in a loop
 @bgm Sanctuary

 ; Same as above, but fade-in duration is 10 seconds and plays only once
-@bgm Sanctuary fadeTime:10 loop:false
+@bgm Sanctuary time:10 loop:false

-; Fades-out and stops any currently played music
+; Changes volume of all the played music tracks to 50% over 2.5 seconds and makes them play in a loop
-@bgm none
+@bgm volume:0.5 loop:true time:2.5
 ```

 ## br